 crops for sale or to feed animals throughout the winter.
 Jobs on a mixed farm may include tractor driving,

 checking cattle, fixing fencing, moving herds, and any other work that is involved with the running of a farm.

 Applicants on these farms need to be practical, not be afraid of getting dirty or wet, have a great can-do attitude

 and ideally have some experience in driving a tractor.
 Students with some mechanical knowledge or interest are

 usually very popular with these hosts.

 Horses: Ireland has a very developed horse industry.
-There are a lot of horses here and many farms
+There are a lot of horses here and many farms have

-a lot of time and energy on the horses they love so much.
+time and energy on the horses they love so much.

 Usually these families compete in some way and in some cases to a very professional level.
 We have

 hosts with horses from all grades, from riding centres, which suit the more inexperienced person, to